 Among our favourites, we have the comedy-filled How the Grinch Stole Christmas.
 Ron Howard’s adaptation has become one of the most popular Christmas films in pop culture, and holds some timeless comedy scenes that will make you laugh over and over.

 “It’s not a dress, its a kilt!
 Sicko!”

 Home Alone (1990)

-Home Alone, the film that made Macaulay Culkin a child superstar, has been regarded as one of the best Christmas films by many polls and film geeks.
-Additionally, while the realism of the scenes in the film have been challenged before, we still believe it is a Christmas classic and more importantly a fun family film.
+Home Alone, the film that made Macaulay Culkin a child superstar, has been regarded as one of the best Christmas films of all time.
+What else can we say?
+It’s timeless!

 It’s a Wonderful Life (1946)